 I was a little surprised by the inclusion of style sheets on that list, but they point that it’s possible that embedded code might be contained within a style sheet, or be pointed to by a style sheet.

 While there is a good amount of embedded code on web pages, the focus of the patent document is in finding malicious code that might cause some type of harm.
-The kinds of malicious code being referred to in this patent filing includes the installation of dialers, spyware, or Trojan horses.
+The kinds of malicious code being referred to in this patent filing include the installation of dialers, spyware, or Trojan horses.

 This process might begin with a web crawling program identifying elements, such as an applet element, or an object element, or a number of others.
 It’s possible that this process of identifying malicious code would also include virtually rendering a web page in addition to simply scanning the web page for embedded code identifiers.

 User Interface Icons